Mexican Pacific League

-The Mexican Pacific League (Liga Mexicana del Pacífico, or LMP), also known as the Liga ARCO Mexicana del Pacífico for sponsorship reasons, is a professional baseball winter league based in Northwestern Mexico.
+The Mexican Pacific League (Liga Mexicana del Pacífico, abbreviation; LMP) is a professional baseball winter league based in Northwestern Mexico.
 The league comprises 10 teams.
 It was founded in 1945.
 The league's champion takes part in the Caribbean Series each year.

 The sixty-eight game regular season is split in two halves.
 After each half, the teams are awarded points.
 The first place team earns ten points, while the last place team earns three and a half points.
 At the end of the regular season the total number of points are added up from both halves to determine playoff positioning.
 The top eight teams advance.
 There are no divisions.

 History

 In 1945, a group of people led by Teodoro Mariscal established the Liga de la Costa del Pacífico (Pacific Coast League).
 The league's first season (1945–46) started with four teams: Tacuarineros de Culiacán, Ostioneros de Guaymas, Queliteros de Hermosillo and Venados de Mazatlán.
 Mariscal was appointed as the league's first president.
 In 1947 the league expanded with two new teams: Arroceros de Ciudad Obregón and Pericos de Los Mochis.

 In 1958, only four teams participated, all from the state of Sonora: Rojos de Ciudad Obregón, Rieleros de Empalme, Naranjeros de Hermosillo and Ostioneros de Guaymas.
 Since all the participant teams were from Sonora, the league changed its name to Liga Invernal de Sonora (Sonora Winter League).
 In 1959, Mayos de Navojoa replaced Ciudad Obregón.
 In 1962, Ciudad Obregón and Los Mochis returned to the league.
 In 1965, Mazatlán and Tomateros de Culiacán joined the league, which changed its name for third time to Liga Invernal Sonora-Sinaloa (Sonora-Sinaloa Winter League).

 In 1970, the league changed its name to the current Liga Mexicana del Pacífico (Mexican Pacific League) and joined the Confederación de Béisbol Profesional del Caribe (Caribbean Professional Baseball Confederation), thus participating for the first time in the 1971 Caribbean Series.

 In 2020, the league signed a 5-year naming rights deal with ARCO.

 Two teams joined the LMP for the 2020 season: Sultanes de Monterrey, that became the first team to play in the two professional baseball leagues in Mexico, and Algodoneros de Guasave, that returned to the Mexican Pacific League after disappearing in 2014.